MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Get all enterprises

-Returns all enterprises, possibly filtered by ids and external identifiers.
+Returns all enterprises, optionally filtered by ids and external identifiers.
 This operation uses [Pagination](../guidelines/pagination.md).

 ### Request